 Very few cities in America offer a better beer tourism experience than Denver.
 If beer is your thing, you can’t miss the breweries in Denver.
 Home to dozens and dozens of craft breweries both inside and just outside the city, Denver’s beer scene is one of the best in the world.
 Both EPIC and Great Divide brewing companies are must-sees.
 Even if craft beer isn’t your thing, a half-hour bus ride to Golden, Colorado would put you at the original Coors Brewery (which offers a free tour).

 The beautiful Italian renaissance-style building that houses the Denver Mint is a must-see for history buffs.
 The Mint, which produced its first coins in 1906, is one of the country’s four working mints today.
 It can now produce more than 50 million coins per day.

-Denver is home to two iconic sports venues - Coors Field, home of Major League Baseball’s Colorado Rockies, and Sports Authority Field, home of the National Football League’s Denver Broncos.
+Denver is home to two iconic sports venues - Coors Field, home of Major League Baseball’s Colorado Rockies, and Empower Field at Mile High, home of the National Football League’s Denver Broncos.
 If you love sports and visit during the right season, a trip to see a game at one of these venues is a must.

 Aviation nerds and novices alike can appreciate one of the coolest museums around - the Wings Over the Rockies Air and Space Museum.
 Located in a 40,000 sq. ft. hangar first constructed in 1939, the museum keeps dozens of military and civilian aircraft.
 There’s even a Star Wars X-Wing Starfighter - you know, if that’s something you’re into.